kyle-m96/kyle-m96/README.md

 - 👋 Hi, I’m Kyle
-- 👀 I’m interested in cryptography, network security, and appliction security
+- 👀 I’m interested in cryptography, network security, and application security
 - 🏡 Working from 127.0.0.1
 - 🎵 I enjoy listening to Rock, Techno, and Rap/Hip-hop
 - 🗣 My favorite number is: 65537